 Six Weeks of Sananga: The Traditional Eye Drops That Sting Like Fresh Chilli

-And if you’ve tried this Amazonian earth medicine, your natural reaction might be to wince upon merely remembering and hearing it’s name.
+Ah yes, a great question to contemplate on those lonely winter evenings.
+And if you’ve tried this Amazonian eye medicine, your natural reaction might be to wince upon merely remembering and hearing this word.

-Sananga is the name given to the potent liquid eye drops made from the shredded root of an Amazonian shrub, Tabernaemontana sananho.
-Bechette is the name given to similar eye drops with similar properties, made from the root of a related shrub, known as Tabernaemontana undulata.
+Sananga is the name given to the potent liquid eye drops made from the shredded root of an Amazonian shrub, Uchu Sanango, scientifically known as Tabernaemontana sananho.
+Bechette is the name given to the eye drops with similar properties, made from the root of a related shrub, known as Tabernaemontana undulata.

+It’s certainly a plant medicine with a lot of claims behind it!
 And we know there’s really only one way to test and know the validity of these claims on a first-hand account...
+Experience.

 Administering these eye drops on a daily basis, I began to establish a relationship with the spirit of this plant; putting the various claims to test, and trying to stay aware of any noticeable shifts along the way.

-I think it pays to mention that before I applied the drops, I'd take a brief moment to invite the spirit of this plant into my body; taking a deep breath and welcoming it's healing, bringing conscious awareness to this connection we were developing.
+I find it much more effective to close both eyelids and place a drop or two into the corner of my eye; fluttering them both in a rapid blinking motion to ensure the liquid has been properly dispersed.
+I think it pays to mention that before I apply the drops, I take a brief moment to invite the spirit of this plant into my body; taking a deep breath and welcoming it's healing potential, bringing conscious awareness to this connection we were developing.

-The natural inclination of most people I serve Sananga to, is to tense various parts of their body, with a pronounced contracting of the face.
+The natural inclination for many people who receive sananga is to tense various parts of their body with a pronounced contracting of the facial muscles.
 The key here is to breathe deeply through the sensations while actively releasing and relaxing places of tension.